 The British Music Society is currently in well into an exciting period of change and development which aims to bring together an even broader range of opportunities and experiences for supporters of the British music cause.

 Membership has always included the provision of our flagship printed Journal, packed full of scholarly and informative articles about wonderful musical rarities.
-As of 2015, we are producing 2 Journals per year - even better value for your membership.
-Our most recent edition was published in March 2015 and includes articles about John McCabe, Gordon Jacob, Arthur Butterworth, Humphrey Searle and Algernon Ashton, as well as a number of significant obituaries.
+We are producing 2 Journals per year - even better value for your membership.
+Articles about John McCabe, Gordon Jacob, Arthur Butterworth, Humphrey Searle and Algernon Ashton, as well as a number of significant obituaries have featured.
 Further copies of past journals are also available through our Publications page.

 We are now also circulating regular monthly eNews to members - very much a sign of the times, but also a very creditable and cost-effective alternative to printed newsletters, quite apart from being much more up-to-date.
 Non members may also sign up to the eNews here.